Environmental Stewardship

 Keppel is committed to both running our business sustainably, and making sustainability our business through investing in and creating solutions that contribute to a sustainable future.
 This involves focusing our portfolio on sustainability-related solutions, building resilience against climate change risks, and seizing climate-related opportunities.
 We also minimise our impact on the environment by reducing carbon emissions, energy consumption, water consumption and waste generation, avoiding pollution and preserving biodiversity in our operations.

-Keppel's climate-related disclosures are guided by the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
+Keppel's climate-related disclosures are guided by the Singapore Exchange (SGX) Sustainability Reporting Guide for climate-related disclosures, including the application of the IFRS Sustainability Disclosure Standards, where relevant.
 Keppel also takes reference from the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD), and continues to monitor emerging regulatory requirements and international best practices regarding nature and biodiversity disclosures.

-Since 2020, Keppel has implemented a shadow carbon price in the evaluation and stress testing of new investments, to help us factor in the possible impact of rising carbon prices and avoid potential stranded assets, while driving investments towards low-carbon solutions that contribute to sustainable development.
+To strengthen Keppel’s resilience and mitigate against transition risks such as tougher climate legislation and higher carbon prices, Keppel has, since 2020, implemented a shadow carbon price (SCP) in the evaluation of new investments.
+The SCP serves as a planning tool to help us factor in the possible impact of rising carbon prices, avoid potential stranded assets, and drive investments towards low-carbon solutions.

 We disclose our performance in mitigating our environmental impact in our annual sustainability reports.